JuliaPhysics/Mueller.jl/docs/src/examples.md

 vline!([45°], c=:black, ls=:dash, alpha=0.7)
 ```

-this curve follows the form ``\sin(2\theta)`` and is part of the proof  of  Bell's theorem (Bell's inequality) which states there are no "hidden" variables that can know the outcome of the light's polarized state before arriving at the polarizers.
+This curve follows the form ``\sin(2\theta)`` and is part of the proof of Bell's theorem (Bell's inequality) which states there are no "hidden" variables that can know the outcome of the light's *orthogonal* polarized state before arriving at the polarizers.

 ## Differential polarimetry

-Stokes parameters are a convenient basis for polarization due to its direct relation to observables.
+Stokes parameters are a convenient basis for polarization due to their direct relation to observables.
 To demonstrate this, let's set up an experiment with a simple polarimeter.
 This polarimeter consists of a half-wave plate (HWP) and a linear polarizer.

 ```@example pdi
 using Mueller
 M = linear_polarizer() * hwp()
 ```

-polarized light will enter the detector, and in the current configuration the +Q polarization will be measured
+Polarized light will enter the detector and, in the current configuration, the detect the +Q polarization amplitude.

 ```@example pdi
 S = [1, 0.3, 0.2, 0]
 Sp = M * S
 ```

-now, if we rotate the HWP by ``\gamma``, the angle of linear polarization will increase by ``2\gamma``.
-We can measure orthogonal polarization states (e.g., +Q and -Q) by choosing the appropriate angles for ``\gamma``.
-In this case, we measure -Q by rotating the HWP by 45°.
+Now, if we rotate the HWP by ``\gamma``, the angle of linear polarization will increase by ``2\gamma``.
+We can measure orthogonal polarization states (e.g., +Q and -Q) by choosing the appropriate angles for ``\gamma`` such that the angle of linear polarization increases by 90°.
+Therefore, we measure -Q by rotating the HWP by 45°.

 ```@example pdi
 using Unitful: °